rollkit/docs/tutorials/celestia-da.md

 Let's determine which values to provide for each of them.

-First, let's query the DA layer start height using using our light node.
+First, let's query the DA layer start height using our light node.

 ```bash
 DA_BLOCK_HEIGHT=$(celestia header network-head | jq -r '.result.header.height')